BinaryIgor/Eventsql/README.md

 ### Dead Letter Topics (DLT)

-If we register a topic with the DLT as follows:
+If we register a topic with DLT as follows:
 ```java
 eventSQL.registry()
   .registerTopic(new TopicDefinition("account_created", -1))
   .registerTopic(new TopicDefinition("account_created_dlt", -1));
 ```
-Under certain circumstances, it will have special treatment.
+Under certain circumstances, it will get a special treatment.

-When a consumer throws `EventSQLConsumptionException`, `DefaultDLTEventFactory` takes it over and publishes failed event to the associated dlt if it can find one:
+When a consumer throws `EventSQLConsumptionException`, `DefaultDLTEventFactory` takes over and publishes failed event to the associated DLT, if it can find one:
 ```java
 ...